 As U.S. states like Alabama, Kentucky, and Georgia are passing laws restricting abortion and gearing up to challenge the Roe v.
 Wade decision in the U.S. Supreme Court, I look on from north of the border with dismay and disgust.
-I wouldn’t want to live in a country where limited reproductive rights could mean that my body would not necessarily be my own.
+I wouldn’t want to live in a country where limited reproductive rights could mean that my body wouldn’t necessarily be my own.

 If people don’t agree with abortion, they’re perfectly free to make their own choices consistent with that.
 They’re also free to express their beliefs, although they’re not free to harass others.
 If they make those decisions based on their religious beliefs, they have the right to their own religious freedom.

 However, people who are anti-abortion, especially for religious reasons, are not entitled to make my choices for me.
-Religious freedom meanms not being forced to adhere to another person’s religious views, and I’m sure quite the outcry would result in a non-Christian religion tried to impose their views on the general American population.
-I strongly believe that no one should ever, ever have the right to impose their religious beliefs on me, my uterus, and my reproductive rights.
-My body is my own, and what I do with it should not be dictated by a religion that I don’t believe in.
+Religious freedom means not being forced to adhere to another person’s religious views.
+Imagine the outcry if a non-Christian religion tried to impose their views on the general American population.
+I strongly believe that no one should ever have be able to impose their religious beliefs on me and my uterus.
+My reproductive rights should not be overruled by a religion that I don’t believe in.
 Why, as an atheist, should my body be controlled by Christian conservatives?

-Another place where government does not belong is the agonizing decisions faced by pregnant women who want to have a child but learn of gross fetal abnormalities in the late second trimester or into the third trimester.
+Another place where the government does not belong is the agonizing decisions faced by pregnant women who want to have a child but learn of gross fetal abnormalities in the late second trimester or into the third trimester.
 “Late term abortion” isn’t an actual medical term, yet it’s often tossed around as though it involves women who simply couldn’t be bothered getting an abortion early on.
 In reality, these are tremendously difficult decisions that should be made by a woman, her family, and her doctor.